-During the three months ended March 31, 2018, there were no material changes to our critical accounting policies.
+During the six months ended June 2018, 2018, there were no material changes to our critical accounting policies.
 Our critical accounting policies are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report on Form 10-K filed with the SEC on March 8, 2018 and the notes to the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. We believe that of our critical accounting policies, the following accounting policies involve the most judgment and complexity:

-- Going concern
+- · Going concern

 - · Cash equivalents and restricted cash

 - · Real estate property acquisitions, capitalization and depreciation

 - Income taxes

 - · Amortization of deferred lease intangibles assets and liabilities

 - · Impairment of Long-lived assets

-- · Consolidation
+- Consolidation

-Accordingly, we believe the policies set forth in our Annual Report on Form 10-K filed with the SEC on March 8, 2018 are critical to fully understanding and evaluating our financial condition and results of operations.
+Accordingly, we believe the policies set forth in our 2017 10-K are critical to fully understanding and evaluating our financial condition and results of operations.
 If actual results or events differ materially from the estimates, judgments and assumptions used by us in applying these policies, our reported financial condition and results of operations could be materially affected.